qwertie/LoycCore/project-status.md

 This project includes Loyc.Essentials, Loyc.Collections, Loyc.Syntax and Loyc.Utilities.

 - Status: In fairly good shape
+- TODO: more unit tests.
+Some of the simplest methods may be broken if they've never been called
 - TODO: Add more 3D point math
 - TODO: Add N-dimensional points and integrate them nicely with 2- and 3-dimensional points
 - TODO: Add matrix math.
 Affine and perspective transforms, matrix inverse, etc.